 Finding the right property can be a daunting prospect.
 But don't fret and don't rush in.
 Take your time and make sure you've chosen the right housemates, location and type of property.

 Before looking for a house, think about who you're going to live with.
 It's important to spend time with people before living together.
 If you're a new student, why not stay in a guest house or hotel and take some time to view places to live?

-The University's accreditation schemes provide landlords and letting agents who have agreed to meet the minimum legal requirements for letting accommodation.
+Always look out for local accreditation schemes as these mean the registered landlord or letting agent have agreed to meet the minimum legal requirements for letting accommodation.
 They will have greater concern for your safety, health and welfare: